How to Get Faster at Sprinting, According to Experts

 - Land on the ball of your foot, as opposed to your toes.

-Because of the intensity required for sprint workouts, efforts tend to be short (and powerful) with longer rest periods in between sets than other types of workout.
-To build power, sprint for 5 to 10 seconds with 20 to 30 seconds of rest in between sets, Dworecki says.
-If you're new to sprinting, consider starting out with two to three, then progress to five to six sets.
+Because of the intensity required for sprint workouts, efforts tend to be short (and powerful) with longer rest periods in between sets than other types of workouts.
+To build power, sprint five to 10 seconds with 20-30 seconds of rest in between sets, Dworecki says.
+If you’re new to sprinting, consider starting out with two to three, then, progress to five to six sets.
 You can continue to add on more sets as you build strength and stamina.

 How to Do Sprints on a Treadmill